 Here are both Arsenal Charms and how to get them:

-Arsenal Charm: Given by Nepheli Loux who’s at the Roundtable Hold.
+Arsenal Charm: Given by Nepheli Loux, who’s at the Roundtable Hold.
 Her initial location is inside a room near the Secluded Cell site of grace in Stormveil Castle.
 It’s near the golden fog door that leads to Godrick the Grafted.

 4. Wear a lighter armor set

-5. Unequip unused gear peices
+5. Unequip unused gear pieces

-One major mistake that starters make is equipping too many pieces of gear in your equipment slots.
+One major mistake that starters make is equipping too many pieces of gear in their equipment slots.
 You can have up to 8 pieces of gear equipped at once, but that doesn’t mean you should equip that many.
 Every piece you have equipped takes up space, so make sure you only have what you want to use equipped at a time.